-Though not an exhaustive list of all the train companies operating in the U.K. and Éire, it hopefully sends you in the direction of more information on the services that are being operated.
+Though not an exhaustive list of all the train companies operating in the Britain and Ireland, it hopefully sends you in the direction of more information on the services that are being operated.
 It goes without saying that more should get added as time goes on.

 For many years, Wales wasn’t even considered as a single railway “region” but the establishment of Arriva’s all Wales rail franchise changed that.
 Given that their services run into and skirt several national parks and other areas of outstanding beauty, the website is definitely worth a call.
 They also connect Wales with the likes of Birmingham and Manchester, the latter of which brings them through Cheshire.

 Until recently, overnight services between the likes of Fort William, Inverness, Aberdeen, Edinburgh, Glasgow and London were part of the ScotRail franchise but now are separated out in their own contract and that is being fulfilled by Serco.
 There are big plans for improving the service but we seem to be seeing a step backwards with regard to the locomotives that are to be used from Autumn 2015.
 Hopefully, the new carriages that are promised will be an improvement on what we currently have.
 The presentation appears to be that of a flagship premium service and let’s hope that the reality reflects that too.